surfaceUsed/meal-planner/README.md

 # meal-planner
 Basic JDBC application using postgreSQL driver.

-Hyperskill project (Java Backend Developer (Spring Boot)).
+Hyperskill project "Meal planner" (Java Backend Developer (Spring Boot)).
 Stage 6/6.

 The application lets the user save meals to a database.
 The meal fals under a specific category (breakfast, lunch, dinner), it has